theredfish/docker-pdflatex/README.md

 # docker-pdflatex
 A Docker image that provides pdflatex with common latex packages.
-This image inherits from Debian Stretch and avoid issues with texlive package (loss of section numbering for example) from Ubuntu.
+This image inherits from Debian Bookworm and avoid issues with texlive package (loss of section numbering for example) from Ubuntu.

 # Build the image
 ```